LucasBehrendt/gamers-ground/README.md

 ## 2. Set up a virtual environment

-- **NOTE:** If you are using a remote environment, such as GitPod, you can skip these steps and go to chapter 3.
+- **NOTE:** If you are using a remote environment, such as Gitpod, you can skip these steps and go to chapter 3.

 - Open the project in your local code editor.